 Equivalent courses that are recognized in replacement of 'Respect in Sport' include NCCP 'Empower+', Hockey Canada 'Speak Out' (those courses completed after 2005), and 'Respect in Schools'.

 Upon completion of the course you will be provided with a registration number and an opportunity to print a certificate of completion.
-Thank you for completing the course

 The National Federation of State High Schools Associations offers a number of on-line educational opportunities for those involved with coaching high schools athletics.
 The courses cover a variety of topics from sport specific modules to more generalized offerings including information on concussions, steroids, dealing with parents effectively, and sportsmanship.
 NFHS website